linasofi13/image-processing-system/README.md

 - Compare performance and allocation behavior
 - Print `offsets` when Buddy System is used (for debugging)

+### 📌 Part 5: Performance and Memory Consumption Comparison
+- Measure processing time for rotation and scaling operations using `std::chrono`.
+- Measure memory consumption using `mallinfo()` or `getrusage()` to determine the size of reserved memory.
+- Display on screen a direct comparison between performance and memory consumption in the two allocation modes.

 ## 🔬 Technical Details

 ### Image Scaling Implementation